 The Head of Sixth Form, Deputy Head of Sixth Form and Student Services Team provide outstanding support and advice for our young people.
-The sixth form also benefits from the support of an impartial careers advisor and a school counsellor.
+The sixth form also benefits from the support of an impartial careers advisor and two school counsellors.